 \subsubsection{Capacity of Normal Networks}

-The form of $\mJ\left( i \right) $ in Equation $\ref{fc}$ doesn't allow much room for direct analysis, thus, we make certain assumptions to dissect it further.
-One important assumption which we will continue to deal with is that of normal recurrent connectivity i.e. matrices $\mU^{T}$ and $\mV$ are assumed to be normal, that is they commute with their transpose.
-This assumption simplifies the FMC and provides insights on to the interaction between the connectivity matrices.
-Hence, we can write Equation \ref{fc} as the eigen-decomposition of $\mU$ and $\mV$
+The form of $\mJ\left( i \right) $ in Eq. $\ref{fc}$ doesn't allow much room for direct analysis, thus, we make certain assumptions to dissect it further.
+One important assumption that we will continue to deal with is that of normal recurrent connectivity i.e. matrices $\mU^{T}$ and $\mV$ are assumed to be normal, that is they commute with their transpose.
+This assumption simplifies the FMC and provides insights into the interaction between the connectivity matrices.
+Hence, we can write Eq. \ref{fc} as the eigendecomposition of $\mU$ and $\mV$